Coachella Stagehand Falls To His Death While Setting Up Music Festival

-We’re currently one week away until the kickoff of the Coachella music festival, one of the largest and most highly acclaimed music festivals in the nation.
-Last year over 96,000 guests attended the festival held at the Empire Polo Club in Indio, California and even more are likely to stop by this year.
+Fans are currently one week away until the kickoff of the Coachella music festival, one of the largest and most highly acclaimed music festivals in the nation.
+Last year over 96,000 guests attended the festival held at the Empire Polo Club in Indio, California, and even more are likely to stop by this year.

 With such an incredible amount of people and obviously a lot of partying, some mishaps are bound to happen.
-However, the music festival has been fairly accident free throughout its two decade run.
+However, the music festival has been fairly accident-free throughout its two decade run.
 An exception was in 2014 when one person died of an apparent drug overdose.
 This year, the music festival hasn’t even begun yet and there has already been a fatality, according to TMZ.

 The accident occurred Saturday morning when a stagehand for Coachella was putting the finishing touches on one of the many stages at the venue.
 The man reportedly climbed up the stage scaffolding where he was doing some rigging.
 While it has not yet been released exactly how he fell, eyewitnesses from the ground said he fell nearly 60 feet.
 He was not wearing a harness at the time of his fall and thus had no safety gear to catch him.